mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/TrackVisualization/trackvisu.md

 <img src="./RecordingTrack1.png" width="400" />&nbsp;
 <img src="./AvailableTracks2.png" width="400" />&nbsp;

-Beside these three types of visualized tracks there might be also a [marker track](../MarkerTrack/markertrack.md) ( pink line) and a [route track](../Routing/routing.md) (purple line) visible.
+Beside these three types of visualized tracks there might be also a a [route track](../Routing/routing.md) (purple line) visible.
-Out of these 5 types of tracks there are three of them (recording track, route track and selected track), which allow an alternative gain/loss representation of this track.
+Out of these 4 types of tracks there are three of them (recording track, route track and selected track), which allow an alternative gain/loss representation of this track.

 The following picture shows an selected track with gain/loss representation switched on.